x-atlas-consortia/ubkg-etl/generation_framework/README.md

 ![generation_framework](https://user-images.githubusercontent.com/10928372/202733307-d9a7c76d-8a0a-401f-a0e2-011d8449ac41.jpg)

 # Basic workflow

+Note: to view the current operational workflow used to generate a UBKG context, see the file **GENERATION WORKFLOW.md**.

 The integration of an ontology into the UBKG requires two types of script file:

 ### 1. OWLNETS: triple store information--edges, nodes, and (optional) relations metadata